ThisIsMyRaifu/MommyMiner/README.md

 - [ ] Automatic adding to startup.
 - [ ] Automatic self-update.
 - [ ] Linux support.
+- [ ] Saving logs.
+- [ ] Using the logs to calculate the amount of crypto mined.

 And possibly more to come...